Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not in CISA's KEV catalog.
+The EPSS score of < 1% indicates a very low probability of exploitation and is less than 1%.
+The vulnerability is not listed in CISA's KEV catalog.
 No public exploit is documented.
-The CVSS score is not supplied, so the severity cannot be quantified precisely, but the potential impact on network availability makes the risk moderate until the patch is applied.
-The likely attack vector, based on the description, involves an attacker who can direct traffic to the affected network device, such as by sending a high volume of packets that trigger the BQL imbalance, potentially from a host with network access to the interface.
+The CVSS score of 7.5 indicates high severity, reflecting the potential for serious performance degradation and denial of service.
+The risk remains moderate due to the low exploitation probability.
+The likely attack vector, based on the description, involves an attacker who can direct traffic to the affected network device (e.g., by sending a high volume of packets that trigger the BQL with network access to the interface).

 OpenCVE Enrichment